Diplacus douglasii: Research

 Monkeyflowers "have become model systems for the study of evolutionary processes in nature", because of their diversity in life history and morphology, varied reproduction (self-pollination to outcrossing) and ease to work with in experimental settings.
-They have currently sequenced the full genome for Erythranthe douglasii with 100bp paired-end at 40X coverage.
+They have currently sequenced the full genome for D. douglasii with 100bp paired-end at 40X coverage.

 Because of its affinity for serpentine soils, studying D. douglasii presents an opportunity to better understand adaptive traits in extreme environmental conditions.
 Researchers have found that distinct populations of D. douglasii appear to have different environmental response thresholds for when they begin producing more cleistogamous versus open flowers.
 This means that different populations have varying rates of inbreeding, resource use, and ability to survive hot and dry conditions.
 Understanding this mechanism could give scientists insight into how plants adapt to climatic shifts of warmer and drier conditions.